ydzhou/GameRecommendApp/README.md

 It's not water, buddy.

 * Give me some spec on this application.
-This application is built on Django framework.
+This application is built upon Django framework.
 It has been deployed on Heroku.
-Its recommender is a SVM-based information retrieval program.
-It retrieves game information from users' Steam profile via Steam Web API to train SVM.
-The game information is stored into Postgresql database for future reuse.
+Its recommender is a SVM-based information retrieval program written in Python.
+It fetches game information from users' Steam profile via Steam Web API to train SVM.
+The game and user information is stored in a Postgres database for future re-use.